martinthomson/escape-report/draft-thomson-escape-report.md

 The discussion also addressed the question of whether concerns might equally apply to the typical use of a Content Distribution Network (CDN) as a third-party provider of the content.
-Participants concluded that CDNs are typically in a contractual relationship with the sites they serve and so are more likely to have their interests aligned.
+Some participants concluded that CDNs are typically in a contractual relationship with the sites they serve and so are more likely to have their interests aligned.